JHU-EN-601-644-S25/therma_track/README.md

 5. npm install react-native-chart-kit (for patient temperature data visualization)
 6. npm install react-native-svg (dependencies for char kit)
 7. cp [dir for React/android_app/*] .
 8. **IMPORTANT** Before starting, use "ipconfig" command to check the laptop networks's currently assigned ip address and change the API_BASE_URL in config_constants.ts.
-Otherwise the app would not be able to fetch the data!!
+Otherwise the app will not be able to fetch the data!!
 9. open Android Studio and run VM device (Recommend Android version 15)
 10. npm run android